pavitranew/session-8-ang2-recipes/readme.md

 ### Interfaces

-An interface that describes an object:
+An interface describes an object:

 ```js
 interface Person {